Be prepared -- especially with the spread of the Coronavirus!

-Sit in front of a blank wall (if possible) so that the background behind you isn't cluttered or distracting.
+Sit in front of a blank wall (if possible).

 A picture or window behind you might be OK, if the lights behind the camera do not bounce off glass back into the camera.
 If you don't have a blank wall, stretch a plain blanket or sheet behind you.

 If you normally wear make-up, wear a bit more than usual.

-The best thing to do is to do some test runs with a friend or family member, particularly if you are at home for the interview.
+The best approach is to do some test runs with a friend or family member, particularly if you are at home for the interview.